aajinkyanaik/aajinkyanaik/README.md

-### Hi there 👋
+## Hi there 👋
-## I'm pretty new to Git Hub.
-Still figuring it out.
+#### I'm pretty new to GitHub.
+Still figuring it out!
 I'm a 16 year old coder in RI.
 I usually code in Python.
 I have plans to learn/use C++, Rust, and Java.

 Feedback is always appreciated!
+Thank you!

 <!--
 **UsernameIsNotAvailableBruh/UsernameIsNotAvailableBruh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.